MicrosoftDocs/azure-docs/articles/active-directory/develop/msal-js-use-ie-browser.md

 # Known issues on Internet Explorer browsers (MSAL.js)

-The Microsoft Authentication Library for JavaScript (MSAL.js) is generated for [JavaScript ES5](https://fr.wikipedia.org/wiki/ECMAScript#ECMAScript_Edition_5_.28ES5.29) so that it can run in Internet Explorer.
-There are, however, a few things to know.
+For better compatibility with Internet Explorer, we generate the Microsoft Authentication Library for JavaScript (MSAL.js) for [JavaScript ES5](https://262.ecma-international.org/5.1/), but there are other things to consider as you develop your application.

 ## Run an app in Internet Explorer